FluidInference/eddy-audio/documentation/README.md

 # eddy Documentation

 eddy is a high-performance, embeddable inference SDK built for native runtimes.
-It provides speech recognition, transcription, and audio processing capabilities with a modular backend layer—OpenVINO GenAI is the first supported target, with additional runtimes in development.
+It provides speech recognition, transcription, and audio processing capabilities with a modular backend layer — OpenVINO GenAI is the first supported target, with additional runtimes in development.

 ## Table of Contents